delphic-digital/learning-javascript/prior-experience/README.md

 ### Meetup 16

-1. Read Chapter 24 (Best Practices)
+1. Read Chapter 24 (Best Practices / Code Structuring)
 2. Continue testing problems in the browser and your code editor.